Teichlab/bracer/README.md

 Running `test` will peform the [`assemble`](#assemble-bcr-reconstruction) step using the small test dataset.
 It will then perform [`summarise`](#summarise-summary-and-clonotype-networks) using the assemblies that are generated along with pre-calculated output for two other cells (in `test_data/results`).

 Compare the output in `test_data/results/filtered_BCR_summary` with the expected results in `test_data/expected_summary`.
-There should be three cells, two with one productive heavy and one productive lambda, and one cell with one productive heavy, one productive lambda and one non-productive kappa.Cells 2 and 3 should be in a clonotype.
+There should be three cells, two with one productive heavy and one productive lambda, and one cell with one productive heavy, one productive lambda and one non-productive kappa.
+Cells 2 and 3 should be in a clonotype.

 ## Using BraCeR